chewka/pokemon/README.md

 ### The entire notebook is already annotated with text so this README is redundant.
 ### See the notebook for a smoother read.

+The following notebook aims to address these questions:

+1. What is the best Pokémon type I could use to fight my opponent's Pokémon?

+2. How did the Pokémon designers go about distributing the character's abilities to make the game engaging (perhaps even addicting)?

+3. Can we predict a legendary Pokémon with minimal information?
+(Bonus Q - explored at the very end)

 ## TLDR; Version

 My goal with the project was to discover underlying trends within the dataset.